Daily readings

 Wednesday, June 3, 2026

 Saints Charles Lwanga and Companions, Martyrs.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Charles Lwanga and Companions, Martyrs